-You might not realize just how many tasks can be carried out via your smartphone, but if you’ve got the right apps, you can do pretty much anything.
+You might not realize just how many tasks can be carried out via your smartphone, but you can do pretty much anything if you’ve got the right apps.
 That doesn’t just mean playing games, surfing the web, or posting photos—you can use it to knock things off your to-do list, too.

 From making restaurant reservations to finding someone to fix a leak in your basement, we’ve collected some of the top apps that will turn your phone into an outsourcing machine.

 Not only is TaskRabbit simple to use, but it covers a broad range of services.
 These include assembling furniture, fetching groceries, cleaning the house, helping with house moves, and more.
 TaskRabbit Taskers will even stand in a line for you.

 First, choose the job you need a hand with and the app will show you a list of qualified Taskers, together with their hourly rates and reviews from previous users.
 You’ll be able to pick appointment times and organize any further details inside the app.

 All potential Taskers have been interviewed and had their identities checked, and each job is backed by a “happiness pledge.”
 So if something goes wrong, the company will consider offering you up to $10,000 (it used to be $1 million) if a Tasker damages your property, and the same amount if they physically hurt you or steal from you.
 For basic jobs and assistance, TaskRabbit covers just about everything you could think of.

 Any kind of job that attracts freelancers—from writing social media posts to developing mobile apps—can be farmed out through Upwork, a platform that aims to make it as simple as possible to connect clients and freelancers.